 A car, a Mercedes, follows me, blinking lights, and honking his horn.
 No way will I stop, remembering Ahmed’s advice of never letting anybody in the car.
 The driver behind me persists, for close to thirty minutes, beeping, hand gesturing for me to pull over, so I start to have fun, laughing, making my own meaningless gestures, shrugging my shoulders, and finally he leaves.
 Shortly after, I pass somebody and get pulled over by the police.
 They laugh at my lack of understanding the language.
 Once they figure out that I don’t want to pay a $400 Dirham fine, they let me go, and one says in broken English, “Slow down.”

-Finally, we find Fes, which looks like traffic chaos, air pollution, and an impending accident.
+Finally, we find Fes, filled with traffic chaos, air pollution, and an impending accident.
 Yet, another example of the disadvantage of a rental car…if on a bus, we simply would get off and hire a taxi to take us to Hotel Splendid, a moderate place that we hope has a clean bathroom.
 We quickly realize that we will not find that targeted hotel, as this city is huge…1.6 million and still counting.